Anirban6393/x0pa-ai/README.md

 Modelevaluator.py - Contains class and its methods for model training, cross validation, evaluation and persistence into pickle file

-I have also added _init_.py file mentioning this scripts inside this directory so that these scripts are considered as importable modules.
+I have also added __init__.py file mentioning this scripts inside this directory so that these scripts are considered as importable modules.
 ```
-from mp.Dataprocessor import *
+from nlp_module.Dataprocessor import *
-from mp.Modelevaluator import *
+from nlp_module.Modelevaluator import *
 ```

 ## Creating Git Repo, Commiting Changes